UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Proposed Method

 \section{Proposed Method}

-Primarily, our goal is to achieve superior continual-learning performance using a single backbone.
-To this end, our methodology comprises three key components: (1) integration of a prompt pool, (2) minimal prompt expansion, and (3) the addition of a consistency-enforcing regularization term.

-As shown in Table~\ref{Table1}, medical datasets often exhibit severe long-tailed class distributions, which exacerbate catastrophic forgetting as training stages progress.
-To address this, we adopt the powerful Dino-v2 backbone \cite{oquab2023dinov2}.
-Although larger Dino-v2 variants generally yield better accuracy, Table~\ref{Table9} reveals that their parameter counts grow dramatically.
-Hence, we selected \textbf{facebook/dinov2-base (86.6\,M parameters)} for its balanced trade-off between representational capacity and computational efficiency.

-Our experiments demonstrate that this strong backbone, combined with our prompt-based design and regularization, effectively mitigates both data imbalance and catastrophic forgetting in medical continual-learning scenarios.
-The overall architecture of our approach is illustrated in Figure~\ref{Figure1}.
+Our primary objective is to achieve superior CL performance with a single backbone.
+To this end, our methodology is built upon three key components: (1) a unified prompt pool, (2) a minimal prompt expansion strategy, and (3) a consistency-enforcing regularization term.
+As shown in Table~\ref{Table8} and Table~\ref{Table9} of Sup.~\ref{A_B}, medical datasets often exhibit severe long-tailed class distributions, which exacerbate catastrophic forgetting as training stages progress.
+To address this issue, we adopted the powerful DINOv2 backbone~\cite{oquab2023dinov2} and selected \textbf{DINOv2-base (86.6M parameters)} for its balanced trade-off between representational capacity and computational efficiency.
+For further details, please refer to Table~\ref{Table12} in Sup.~\ref{A_D}.
+Our experiments demonstrate that this strong backbone, combined with our prompt-based design and regularization, effectively mitigates both data imbalance and catastrophic forgetting in medical CL scenarios.
+The overall architecture of our approach is illustrated in Fig.~\ref{figure1}, and a concise algorithmic summary is provided in Sup.~\ref{A_E}.Algorithm~\ref{alg:uniprompt_cl}